The purpose of this Interlude (please read!)

 This is a very important Interlude.
 It is designed to show you how to use playalong tracks and how to record with them.

 - You can vary the speed of the playalong tracks so you can slow things down, if necessary, to start off with and then speed them up as you gain confidence

 - It helps you to play in time, which is essential

 - The quality of the playalong tracks is generally high and so it can help you to produce an overall “good” sound

 - It is fun and one can even come close to “swinging” on occasion (a group is said to “swing” when they all lock into the same time concept and thereby reach a greater height of creativity)

-- You can record your efforts and monitor you progress.
+- You can record your efforts and monitor your progress

 The key thing is that you are able to use a playback system which allows you to both alter the speed of the playback and record yourself with the track.
 So in the second Interlude I show you how to download the free software Audacity and then use it to manipulate playalong tracks so that you can strip off the piano or guitar on the track and just have a bass and drums playalong track.
 In the third Interlude I show you how to change the tempo and pitch of the playback and in the fourth Interlude how to record yourself with Audacity.
 Finally I show you how to use the free software SoundCloud to share your recordings with other students.
 There are other possibilities for playback and recording such as using systems like Band-in-a-box and Garageband, but I restrict attention to the free software Audacity and the free platform SoundCloud.